Clean Missing Data module

 If you need to repeat cleaning operations often, we recommend that you save your recipe for data cleansing as a transform, to reuse with the same dataset.
 Saving a cleaning transformation is particularly useful if you must frequently re-import and then clean data that has the same schema.

-Add the Apply Transformation module to your experiment.
+Add the Apply Transformation module to your pipeline.

 Add the dataset you want to clean, and connect the dataset to the right-hand input port.

-Expand the Transforms group in the left-hand pane of the interface.
-Locate the saved transformation and drag it into the experiment.
+Expand the Transforms group in the left-hand pane of the designer.
+Locate the saved transformation and drag it into the pipeline.

 Connect the saved transformation to the left input port of Apply Transformation.